neeerp/HelloBot/README.md

 ## Instructions

 ### Dependencies
 This bot uses PRAW 5.2.1.
-Install it by typing
+Install it by typing the following into your terminal
 ```
-pip install praw
+$ pip install praw
 ```
-in your terminal

 ### Setting up a reddit account
 In order to run Hello Bot, one must set up a reddit app.
 Create a new reddit account ( Or use an existing one if you please ), and browse to https://www.reddit.com/prefs/apps/.
 Scroll down and hit 'Create another app...'.
-Give it a name, select 'script', type in http://127.0.0.1 for the redirect uri, and hit create.
+Give it a name, select 'script', type in http:<i></i>//127.0.0.1 for the redirect uri, and hit create.

-Now, you also need to set up a praw.ini file (either in the same directory as hello_bot.py, or in the config directory which is dependent on your operating system; see http://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html) to run Hello Bot.
-To the bottom of your config file, append the following:
+Now, you also need to set up a praw.ini file (either in the same directory as hello_bot.py, or in the config directory which is dependent on your operating system; see the [PRAW documentation](http://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html)) to run Hello Bot.
+To the bottom of your praw.ini file, append the following:

 ```
 [hello_bot]